Dollar, pound tread water; Aussie bolstered by jobs report

 By Tom Westbrook

-HONG KONG, Oct 17 (Reuters) - The dollar drifted lower on Thursday after lacklustre U.S. retail data and gathering doubts about a Sino-U.S. trade deal, while the volatile pound was on edge as Britain and the European Union scrambled to secure a last-minute Brexit deal.
+HONG KONG, Oct 17 (Reuters) - The dollar nursed losses on Thursday amid gathering doubts about a mooted Sino-U.S. trade deal, while the volatile pound was on edge as Britain and the European Union scrambled to secure a last-minute Brexit deal.

-As the greenback gave ground to major currencies, the biggest gainer was the Australian dollar AUD=D3, which jumped 0.4% from the session's low after jobs data showed buoyant hiring, lowering chances of monetary easing in November.
+As the greenback steadied on most major currencies, the biggest gainer was the Australian dollar AUD=D3, which jumped 0.4% from the session's low after jobs data showed buoyant hiring, lowering chances of monetary easing in November.

-Sterling GBP= edged higher to $1.2828 after swinging about a five-month high overnight, knocked around by a series of mixed headlines on the likelihood of progress at an EU leaders summit in Brussels later on Thursday.
+Sterling GBP= edged lower to $1.2818 after swinging about a five-month high overnight, knocked around by a series of mixed headlines on the likelihood of progress at an EU leaders summit in Brussels later on Thursday.

 It has surged some 5% since last week as negotiations stepped up.